curthenrichs/curthenrichs.github.io/static/media/OkosProject.63c8fc60.md

 # Okos Polip
 Okos Polip is a device state ingester platform as a service, acting as the middleman between various hardware devices (e.g., my various DIY projects) and external integrations (e.g., Amazon Alexa, Google Home).
-The motivation for this work was a realization that home automation state ingest is often reimplemented due to hard coupling to various firmware/hardware constaints or external integrations.
+The motivation for this work was a realization that home automation state ingest is often reimplemented due to hard coupling to various firmware/hardware constraints or external integrations.
 My goal is to provide a _descriptive_ general purpose ingest service regardless of whether the physical device implementation is a ROS-based robot running on linux or a baremetal ESP8266.

 Okos Polip is composed of the following microservices:
 - Device Ingest V1 (service) : Generalized RESTful state protocol for hardware devices